"Good SWING music - SWINGS!"*

 Swinging Dance Songs

 having been performed in "swung note," or shuffle rhythm, style.

-Coupled with a
+Coupled with an accented upbeat,

-style is also known as a rolling backbeat,
+musical style is also known as a

-which defines the
+which leads to the

 triple rhythm unit*

 The underlying eighth-note triplet of shuffle rhythm uniquely supports the dancer's

 which enables smooth acceleration into